TyposBro/num2words/README.md

 Submit a pull request.

-Adding Support for Other Languages: This would be a fantastic contribution once the core structure is more stable.
-If you're familiar with how other languages handle number-to-word conversion, your expertise would be invaluable.

 Please feel free to open an issue to discuss any changes you'd like to make before starting significant work.

-Future Ideas

-Full Kotlin Multiplatform support (iOS, JS, Native).

-Support for more languages (adapting rules from the original Python library or other sources).

-More configuration options for output formatting.

-Performance optimizations.

 License